DenimCity/Project_1/README.md

 List of technologies, libraries, and/or frameworks used in the project, -
-CodePen, Figma, VSCO eidtor, W3schools, Stackoverflow
+CodePen, Figma, VSCO eidtor, W3schools, Stackoverflow, jQuery Doc.

 Version 2 ideations:
 -